 The most difficult part of defining your Census geography is figuring out how Census designated geographies overlay with the streets and neighborhoods we know from everyday life.

-For detailed online Census Tract, Block Group & Block information for 1990 and 2000, you can use the Census Bureau Reference Maps in PDF or use the mapping applications in American Factfinder.
-If you only need Census Tract information, Social Explorer's Mapping function is a great option.
+For detailed online Census tract, block group, and block information for 1990 and 2000, you can use the Census Bureau Reference Maps or use the mapping applications in Explore Census Data.
+If you only need Census tract information, Social Explorer is a great option.
 Social Explorer does not identify blocks or block groups, but does include streets and is an excellent way to quickly compare tract boundaries over time.